ciclope-microFE/ciclope/JOSS_2022/paper.md

 ![Design of ciclope, and application to a pipeline for FE model generation from microCT data.\label{fig:design}](./../docs/ciclope_design.png){width=100%}

-A pipeline for the generation and solution of a FE model derived from 3D microCT data is shown in the central part of figure \autoref{fig:design}.
+A pipeline for the generation and solution of a FE model derived from 3D microCT data is shown in the central part of \autoref{fig:design}.
 **Image preprocessing**: a microCT dataset is loaded as a `NumPy` `ndarray` within Python and segmented to isolate bone voxels and background using the Otsu's method provided by `scikit-image` [@walt_scikit-image_2014].
 A connectivity check is performed to remove isolated cluster of voxels, that the segmentation might have disconnected from the main structure.
 According to the user's needs, additional image processing can be applied for smoothing, cropping, resampling and rotating the dataset using the `SciPy` [@virtanen_scipy_2020] and `scikit-image` Python libraries.
 Furthermore, additional layers of material can be added at the top and bottom surfaces of the sample should the user need to replicate the effect of endcaps in the actual mechanical testing conditions.
 **Meshing**: `ciclope` allows to create two types of FE meshes.
 Image voxels can be directly converted to 8-node, hexahedral brick elements with the `voxelFE.py` module.
 Alternatively, meshes of 4-node tetrahedra can be generated calling `CGAL` [@the_cgal_project_cgal_2022] through the `tetraFE.py` module.